irmen/cx16rockrunner/README.md

 TODO
 ----

-- BUG: noise sounds frequencies are off and should be doubled (or checked with the official spec) since emulator issue https://github.com/X16Community/x16-emulator/issues/341 was fixed

 - BUG: explodingdash.bd cave 1 (or 0-test cave C) on the right side: the explosions keep restarting  into a giant column of flame caused by the way animations are done: they're global for the tile *type* (explosion in this case) and get restarted for all tiles that are still going in the animation.